danny-baker/deploy-beast-datascience-vm/README.md

 **What is infrastructure-as-code?**

 This example demonstrates how to build cloud infrastucture-as-code, which is a way of describing the components you want from a script file.
 All the big players have some kind of API that they use to interpret the infrastructure to deploy.
 Whether you are building a machine from the browser or direct from 'code', it's all being turned into a common domain specific format for the provider to ingest, like a blueprint, in order to build the components and wire them up.
-Microsoft Azure use things called ARM Templates, which are are .json representation of all the infrastructure you want to build.
+Microsoft Azure use things called ARM Templates, which  are .json representation of all the infrastructure you want to build.
 AWS use a .json and .yaml like interface.
 I'm not sure about Google and the others.
-If you have heard of Terraform, this is an even higher abstraction that allows you to build cloud-infrastructure-as-code in a completely vendor agnostic way, so from one script you can deploy infrastructure from multiple different cloud providers.
-For this use case, we are just building infrastructure with one vendor, Azure, so it makes sense to keep things simple and use their vendor specific tools.
-Most notably, Microsoft has released a new language called Bicep in August 2020 which drastically simplifies the way you describe the infrastructure.
+Notably, Microsoft has released a new language called [Bicep](https://github.com/Azure/bicep) (August 2020) which drastically simplifies the way you describe the infrastructure.
 It is really awesome and we're going to be using it!

 **What is actually built when I deploy a virtual machine??**